 Returning to Facebook, I post a little something.
 Because I love it when I absolutely, positively know no one is going to pay any attention to me.
 I say: “You can’t just ‘call an election’ in the U.S. We have scheduled elections.
 The Constitution specifies how and when elections will be held.
 You can vote down a government in England and in other parliamentary systems, but you cannot do it here.”

 Everyone ignores me.
 Probably because I’m so smart.

 So what can you do about all the stuff you don’t like?
 Between scheduled elections, you are free to gripe, whine, wail, argue, rant, piss and moan … but you can’t vote until the next scheduled election.

-It’s one of several fundamental differences between our government and parliamentary governments (like England, France etc.).
+It’s one of several fundamental differences between our form of government and parliamentary governments (most of the rest of the free world).
 Americans are always saying how superior our government is, yet they don’t seem to know how it works.
 Hmm.

 You are not required to like what’s going on, but if you want to participate, you need a fundamental grasp of how your government works.
 The boring stuff you

 Feel free to ignore me.
+Everyone does.
 I should never read anything on Facebook.
 It just pisses me off.